ESSAY | By Chris Graham

 ‘History’ and ‘facts’ apparently not being Morrison’s strong suit perhaps explains why his funding package included the circumnavigation of the country by a replica of Cook’s Endeavour: “From Far North Queensland and the Cooktown 2020 Festival across to Bunbury and down to Hobart, our Government will ensure Australians young and old can see firsthand the legacy of Captain Cook and the voyage of the Endeavour.”

 As the May 2019 election drew nearer, Morrison was also keen to spruik his party’s credentials on the protection of women and children.
-Here’s a media release six weeks after his Cook adventure which boasts about “record funding to reduce domestic violence”, including almost $70 million for an advertising campaign to “counter the culture of disrespect towards women”.
+A media release six weeks after his Cook announcement boasts of “record funding to reduce domestic violence”, including almost $70 million for an advertising campaign to “counter the culture of disrespect towards women”.
 Morrison claimed that “combating violence against women and children” was one of the “top priorities” of his government.

 “All women and children have the right to feel safe, and to feel supported to seek help when they need it,” the release noted.
 It might be hard to accept that a government’s ‘top priority’ gets $70 million for an advertising campaign, while a party to celebrate something deeply divisive that happened 250 years ago gets $50 million, but regardless, it’s worth noting the date of Morrison’s announcement on funding to tackle violence against women: it was March 5, 2019.